 Erica Williams Simon is an award-winning content creator, educator, host and social critic focused on exploring the truth of who we are and how we want to live.
 As the current head of content programming at Snapchat where she helps maintain the editorial voice of the platform that reaches nearly 200 million users, her work is focused on helping a diverse, non-conformist generation of dreamers survive, thrive and change the world.

-Erica has had an extensive and varied career in media, social impact and leadership development.
-As host of "My Peoples", a new kind of talk show that blends real stories and important issues, executive produced by Rosario Dawson, and a founding advisory board member of Alicia Key's "We Are Here Movement", she is passionate about sharing messages that cut through the cliches and give people the tools they need to make radical changes in their lives and the world around them.
+Erica has had an extensive and varied career in media, politics, faith and leadership development.
+As host and co-creator of “The Assembly", a new kind of talk show that blends real stories and important issues, executive produced by Rosario Dawson and host of Man Repeller's popular podcast "The Call", she is passionate about sharing messages that cut through the cliches and give people the tools they need to make radical changes in their lives and the world around them.

 Previously, as Creative Director of Upworthy.com, the fastest growing digital media company of all time, Erica helped build a branded content studio focused on telling meaningful stories for some of the world’s largest brands.
 There and in her work as a columnist for TIME.com, she reached an audience of nearly 30 million people a month.